 For most A/E/C firms, marketing and business development only come together for a client/project pursuit when it involves a proposal.
 And while BD folks are busy targeting specific accounts, marketing’s non-proposal efforts are largely (if not exclusively) focused on raising general firm awareness — not engaging specific prospects.
 Account-Based Marketing (ABM) has emerged as a marketing approach to assist business development teams with accelerating the business development cycle, closing more deals and penetrating new markets.

 By allowing the marketing team to focus on high-priority targets, ABM can make a measurable impact on business development and the bottom line.
 It’s been described as fishing with a spear, as opposed to fishing with a net.
 And marketing teams can add tremendous value by developing highly-personalized campaigns (leveraging a myriad of marketing tactics) that target key accounts (and the various stakeholders inside those accounts) proactively.

-In 2018, your website will continue to play a larger role in the business development and talent acquisition process.
+With so much emphasis on emerging trends, many firms have neglected their most valuable marketing asset — their website!
+But in 2023, your website should become a top priority and continue to play a larger role in the business development and talent acquisition process.
 Prospects, clients, teaming partners and job candidates alike visit your website to answer questions, perform due diligence, understand your capabilities and experience and inform selection decisions.
 Is your website up for the task?
-Whether you just launched a new website this month or are planning to redesign in the year ahead, updating and improving your website should be an ongoing priority for the marketing department.

 To capitalize on growth opportunities, websites must serve as platforms for differentiation, thought leadership, business development and talent acquisition.
 Growth-focused websites are planned, designed, and developed with the audience — not the firm — in mind.
 They are effective at attracting, engaging and delighting visitors by delivering a remarkable user experience (UX) that allows users to find what they are looking for as quickly and as easily as possible.